Drakkar-Software/OctoBot/docs/source/pages/Configuration.rst

    "exchanges": {
        "EXCHANGE_NAME": {
          "api-key": "",
-         "api-secret": "",
+         "api-secret": ""
-         "web-socket": true
        }
    }

-`Here are the docs helping to setup an exchange for OctoBot <Exchanges.html>`_
+`Here is the doc helping to setup an exchange for OctoBot <Exchanges.html>`_

 CryptoCurrencies
 ----------------